reinimax/design-framework/README.md

 #### Fixed Container

-Add the class `.container-fixed` to create a container that has a fixed width which scales with the breakpoints of the grid-system.
+Add the class `container-fixed` to create a container that has a fixed width which scales with the breakpoints of the grid-system.
 Note that below the small breakpoint (576px by default) the width is set to 100%.

 #### Hiding and showing elements